 Feel free to check out our Department website and all of our links pertaining to the language that we teach:

 The normal teaching load for full time faculty at JCU is 4 courses each semester (fall and spring), but so long as a tenured or tenure track faculty member is pursuing an active program of research and publication, the load is reduced to 3 and 3 per semester.
 Summer teaching of 1-2 courses is occasionally available.

 Additionally, we should also mention our “IC” (International Cultures) courses offered by our Department.
 Essentially these are courses taught entirely in English about international topics (including courses on culture, film, literature in translation).
 They are open to all students and are very popular, since most fulfill various Core degree requirements.
-JCU also supports interdisciplinary and team-taught courses.
+JCU also supports interdisciplinary, integrated, linked, and team-taught courses.

 For part-time faculty:

 A part time colleague teaches a minimum of one course, or a maximum of two, per semester.
 Salary is commensurate with degree and experience.

 It is expected that the part time colleague will have a degree in the target language (minimum M.A, or a Ph.D.), and also language teaching experience in the target language.
 A personal interview and letters of recommendation are also expected.
 The candidate may also be asked to teach a demo class.